 The new coronavirus, COVID-19, has many of us glued to the news, concerned for loved ones, and adapting our lives to deal with the changes the pandemic is having on our homes, schools, and work-places.
 It’s pretty tough.
-The priority is to stay safe and take care.

 A lot of systemic inequality has been exposed as the realities of the pandemic response set in.
 It’s easier for some people to deal with the crisis than others.
 So it was great to see the Government step up and deliver a financial assistance package yesterday that had people’s wellbeing at its heart.
 This is a good first step and we look forward to seeing more support measures rolled out over the coming weeks.